alfiyansys/simple-python-cassandra/readme.md

 # simple-python-cassandra

-Connect Cassandra database from python with ease
+Connect and query Cassandra database from python with ease